Aching Joints? CBD May Be the Answer

 Shoulder injuries usually happen when the muscles are weak or overused, particularly with repetitive motion.
-Typically the pain is caused by a soreness of the tendons in the rotator cuff.
-The rotator cuff is the part of the shoulder that helps the arm perform circular motions.
+Typically, the pain is caused by soreness of the tendons in the rotator cuff.
 Tendonitis results when there are partial tears of the rotator cuff.
 So-called “frozen” shoulder (adhesive capsulitis) is often a later stage of an overuse injury.
-It causes pain and stiffness with movement that may last up to 8 months.
-In some cases, lack of movement may last 4-6 months.
-And the recovery can take several more months, but pain may persist.
 Shoulder joints can also be loose, causing dislocation or sometimes arthritis.

 Most cases of hip pain are the result of trauma or inflammation.
 Bursitis often occurs from climbing or from a fall or a direct blow to the hip.
 Arthritis of the hip is common, usually in elderly patients.
-The end result of this degenerative disease is joint enlargement induced by growth of cartilage, bone, ligament tendon, capsules and chronic joint inflammation.
-Range of motion is limited and painful, there are flexion contractures, and loss of mobility.
+The end result of this degenerative disease is joint enlargement induced by growth of cartilage, bone, ligament tendon, capsules, and chronic joint inflammation.
 A hip fracture can occur as a result of a fall or a motor vehicle accident.
-Stress fractures in the elderly are often the result of osteoporosis.

-Knee pain is a common complaint that affects people of all ages.
 Knee pain may be the result of an injury, such as a ruptured ligament or torn cartilage.
-Medical conditions including arthritis, gout and infections can also cause knee pain.
+Conditions including arthritis, gout, and infections can also cause knee pain.
 Tendonitis around the joint is usually related to the patellar tendon, the large tendon over the front of the knee.
-Chondromalacia causes knee pain under the kneecap and is due to softening of the cartilage, which is more common in younger patients.
+Chondromalacia causes knee pain under the kneecap and is due to softening of the cartilage.
 Osgood-Schlatter disease is due to irritation of the growth plate just at the front of the joint, which is a condition seen in adolescents.

-Topical applications of cannabis is a safe and a powerful method of delivery with few side effects.
+Often topical application of cannabis is used for muscle relaxation and local pain relief.
+It has been shown that peripheral cannabinoid receptors are involved in anti-inflammatory and analgesic effects, so we know the receptors are there.
+Topical applications of cannabis is a safe and powerful method of delivery with few side effects.
 It can be applied to the affected area without causing psychoactive effects.